Queen of the Skies: You Can Still Fly Boeing 747s on these Routes

 Lufthansa can claim the title of the world’s largest operator of Boeing 747s – both in the older variant 747-400 and in the modern version of the 747-8 – (if you exclude all cargo airlines).

-The German airline has a total of 27 planes of the iconic four-engine passenger jet, most of them are in active service.
+The German airline has a total of 27 planes of the iconic four-engine passenger jet, most of which are in active service.
 These are divided into 8 Boeing 747-400 and 19 Boeing 747-8.
 This means that Lufthansa can also put on the crown for the most active 747-8s worldwide – and by a wide margin.
 So it’s no wonder that the jumbo is still used by the German flag carrier on numerous routes, especially to the USA and Asia.

 Lufthansa Boeing 747 8I